dioptra-io/pych-client/README.md

 [![Tests Status][tests-workflow-badge]][tests-workflow-url]
 [![PyPI][pypi-badge]][pypi-url]

-pych-client is a [ClickHouse][clickhouse] client for Python.
-It targets the HTTP interface and offers the following
+pych-client is a [ClickHouse][clickhouse] client for Python built on top of [httpx](https://github.com/encode/httpx/).
-features:
+It targets the HTTP interface and offers the following features:

 - Sync (`ClickHouseClient`) and async (`AsyncClickHouseClient`) clients.
 - Streaming requests and responses.
-- Optionally load credentials from environment variables, or from a configuration file.
+- Load credentials from environment variables, or from a configuration file.

 ## Installation